GabMus/lithium-projman/README.md

 - (optional) It might be useful to create a superuser account to manage the database directly from the web interface.
 To do this run:

 		./manage.py createsuperuser

-	Notice that this superuser account won't initially have any access to the projman platfrom.
-From the admin interface you can add a new ProjmanUser entity using your newly created superuser account and linking it to said superuser account.
-This is not necessary or recommended, you can create a separate ProjmanUser without superuser privileges using the sign up form.

-##Roadmap
--